 In a heatproof bowl, whisk together egg yolks, heavy cream, lemon juice, and Dijon mustard.

-4 large egg yolks, ½ cup heavy cream, 1 ½ Tbsp fresh lemon juice, 1 tsp dijon mustard, ⅛ tsp cayenne pepper
+4 large egg yolks, ½ cup heavy cream, 1 ½ tablespoon fresh lemon juice, 1 teaspoon dijon mustard, ⅛ teaspoon cayenne pepper

 Place over a double boiler (bowl not touching the water) and whisk constantly until thickened and reaches 160°F.